Post Traumatic Stress Disorder

 What is PTSD?

-Post Traumatic Stress Disorder or PTSD is a disabling anxiety disorder that people may develop after experiencing one or more traumatic events.
+Post-Traumatic Stress Disorder or PTSD is a disabling stress disorder that people may develop after experiencing one or more traumatic events.

 - Avoiding talking about the trauma, thinking about it or feelings associated with it